Monopoles, twisted integral homology, and Hirsch algebras: Twisting sequences on the torus

 The condition of 1-regularity essentially means that there is \emph{some} reordering of this tuple so that the iterated cup-1 product of $e^{I_1}, \cdots, e^{I_m}$ is nonzero.
 Whether or not a family of subsets is 1-regular can be determined by a greedy algorithm.
 At each stage we have chosen $k$ distinct elements from this set so that $I_{\ell_1}, \cdots, I_{\ell_k}$ is 1-regular; we next determine if there is some $I_{\ell_{k+1}}$ which intersects the union of these exactly once.
 If not, the family is not 1-regular.
 If so, continue the algorithm.

 \begin{definition} We define the \textbf{insertion products} to be the symmetric multilinear maps of degree $1-m$, so that

-To be explicit about the sign, one may reorder the $I_j$'s so that this is computed as an iterated cup-1 product, with the expected signs; the result is independent of the choice of order. \end{definition}
+To be explicit about the sign, one may reorder the $I_j$'s so that this is computed as an iterated $E_{1,1}$ product, with the signs of Proposition \ref{E1p-formula}; the result is independent of the choice of order. \end{definition}

-\begin{remark}One may also define the sign inductively: suppose $R(I_2, \cdots, I_m)$ consists of $k$ components The sign on the insertion product of these $k$ terms is already defined, by induction; after reordering them so that their intersections with $I_m$ are increasing, we have \end{remark}
+\begin{remark}One may also define the sign inductively: suppose $R(I_2, \cdots, I_m)$ consists of $k$ components The sign on the insertion product of these $k$ terms is already defined, by induction; after reordering them so that their intersections with $I_1$ are increasing, we have using the higher operations in Proposition \ref{E1p-formula}. \end{remark}

 It follows from multilinearity that if $a = \sum_I a_I e^I$, we have Here the sum is over all \textit{ordered sequences}.
 If $(I_1, \cdots, I_m)$ is 1-regular any permutation of this family of sets is again 1-regular and is distinct from the original family, because each $I_j$ labels a distinct subset of $\{1, \cdots, b\}$.
 Because $j_m$ is symmetric, it follows that we may rewrite this as where the sum runs over \textit{unordered sequences}.
 In particular, $j_m(a, \dots, a)/m!$ is always defined over the integers.
 It is worth giving a name to this operation.